GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 the header key names do not follow consistent conventions over all.
-It's easy to assume that there is a one to one relationship between particular metadata headers of different instrument-modes and that the discrepancy is that the developers have chosen different header key names.
+It's easy to assume that there is a one to one relationship between particular metadata headers of different instrument-modes and that the discrepancy is that the developers have merely chosen different header key names.
 If that were the entire problem a table oriented approach could be used and one could look up the proper header key name for a particular named piece of metadata based on the type of dataset.
 This particular key would be used to look up the information in the headers.

-This table driven approach is not workable because the situation turns out to be more complex.
+However, this table driven approach is not workable because the situation turns out to be more complex.
 Firstly, the units of the given header value may be different for different instruments and modes.
-A table could be expanded to have a column for the value's storage and return type, but expanding the table in this way would still not be sufficient.
+A table could be expanded to have columns for the value's storage and return type, but expanding the table in this way would also still not be sufficient for the general case.

-The decisive complications that preclude a simple table look-up approach are two.
+The decisive complications that preclude a simple table look-up approach are two, and lead us to a function-based approach.
 One, the information needed to provide the named metadata is sometimes distributed across multiple key/header values.
-These require combination or computation, and the for another instrument or mode the information is in such cases sometimes distributed differently.
-Two, a correct calculation of the metadata sometimes requires use of look-up tables that must be loaded based on the dataset's Astrodata Type.
+These require combination or computation, and the for different instruments and modes the distribution and combination requires differ.
+Two, a correct calculation of the metadata sometimes requires use of look-up tables that must be loaded from a configuration space with instrument- specific information, based on the dataset's Astrodata Type.

-For metadata which complies with the more simple expectations of the first consideration, widely shared descriptors for some metadata are able to lookup the data based on standard names or due to simple rules that generalize whatever variation in storage of that particular metadata.
-While it is possible for a descriptor to store it's calculated value in the header of the dataset, and return that if called again, essentially caching the value in the header, Gemini descriptors always recalculate, and leave such caching to the calling program.
+For metadata which complies with the more simple expectations first considered, widely shared descriptors for some metadata are standard functions able to lookup the meta-data based on standard names or using simple rules that generalize whatever variation there is in the storage of that particular meta-data across different instruments.
+While it is possible for a descriptor to store its calculated value in the header of the dataset, and return that if called again, essentially caching the value in the header, Gemini descriptors choose as a matter of policy to always recalculate, and leave such caching- schemes to the calling program.

-A descriptor is named piece of metadata, complete with proper unit and a conceptual description (`Template:URL GEMINI DESCRIPTORS </gdpsgwiki /index.php?title=Template:URL_GEMINI_DESCRIPTORS&action=edit&redlink=1
+A complete descriptor definition includes the proper unit for the descriptor and a conceptual description (`Template:URL GEMINI DESCRIPTORS </gdpsgwiki/index.php?title=Template:URL_GEMINI_DESCRIPTOR S&action=edit&redlink=1>`__).
->`__).
 E.g. Any CCD based data will have an associated "gain", relating to the electronics used to take the image.
 Given an AstroData instance, ad , to get the "gain" for any supported Astrodata Type, you would use the following source code regardless of the instrument-mode of the dataset:

 .. code-block:: python
     :linenos: